-If you plan to install an optional IBM Remote Supervisor Adapter II, install it in PCI-X slot 2.
-Use the ribbon cable that comes with the Remote Supervisor Adapter II to connect the 20-pin connector on the rear edge of the adapter to the Remote Supervisor Adapter II connector (JMGT1) on the system board.
+The optional IBM Remote Supervisor Adapter II can be installed only in PCI-X slot 1.
+Use the 20-pin planar cable with USB signals that comes with the Remote Supervisor Adapter II to connect the 20-pin connector on the rear edge of the adapter to the Remote Supervisor Adapter II connector (JMGT1) on the system board.
 For details about installing a Remote Supervisor Adapter II, see the documentation that comes with the adapter.
 The following illustration shows the cable routing.